-Council Policies, Procedures, Standards and Guidance
+5. Council Policies, Procedures, Standards and Guidance

-The key policies, procedures, standards and guidance which are relevant to the Employee Code of Conduct are shown below and will be updated as and when required.
+The key policies, procedures, standards, and guidance which are relevant to the Employee Code of Conduct are shown below and will be updated as and when required.

-Your line manager is responsible for ensuring you familiarise yourself with the Code and that you are updated on any changes to the key policies, procedures, standards and guidance relevant to your role.
+You and your line manager are responsible for ensuring that you familiarise yourself with the Code and updated on any changes to the key policies, procedures, standards, and guidance relevant to your role.

-Equally, it is your responsibility to ensure you understand your responsibilities under the Code and if you have any questions about the Code or the implications of the key policies, procedures, standards and guidance, you should discuss these with your line manager in the first instance.
+Equally, it is your responsibility to ensure you understand your responsibilities under the Code and if you have any questions about the Code or the implications of the key policies, procedures, standards, and guidance, you should discuss these with your line manager in the first instance.

-Achieving and Maintaining Standards

-Policy (excludes Teachers)
+- Achieving and Maintaining Standards Policy (excludes Teachers)

 - Arrestment Guidance

 - Communications Security Policy

-- Conflict of Interest Procedure
+- Conflict of Interest/Private Interest

 - Contract Rules

 - Corporate Equalities Policy

-- Corporate Media Policy

-- Corporate and Service Operational
+- Corporate and Service Operational Financial Regulations

-Financial Regulations

 - Data Protection Policy

 - Disciplinary Procedure (for Teachers)

-- Employee Health and Attendance

-Procedure (for Teachers)

-- Fraud and Corruption Policy
+- Fraud and Corruption

+Policy

-- Freedom of Information Policy
+- Freedom of Information (Scotland) Act 2002

 - Gifts and Hospitality Policy and Procedure

+- Health and Wellbeing Framework

 - Information Security Policy and Standards

-- Maximising Attendance Policy and

-Procedure (excludes Teachers)

 - Occupational Health and Safety Policy

-- Other Work Policy

 - Political Neutrality Guidelines

-- Private Interest Guidelines

 - Procedure for Employees to Report Concerns (Whistleblowing)

 - Protocol for Member/Officer Relations

-- Protocol for Relations between Councillors and

-Employees in Scottish Councils
+- Protocol for Relations between Councillors and Employees in Scottish Councils

+- Protocol for Joint Working - Third Sector and Council

 - Recruitment and Selection Policy

 - Social Media Guidelines

-The Council's policies, procedures, standards and guidance are available on the Council's intranet, eric, under Employment Information and the A to Z of Resources.
+The Council's policies, procedures, standards, and guidance are available on the Council's website, under Employment Information.
 School based employees may also access these via GLOW, the Scottish Schools intranet.

-Alternatively, if you are unable to access eric, or have any queries about the contents of the policies, you should contact the Employment Services Team on 75555 or via email at employeesupport@pkc.gov.uk.
+Alternatively, if you are unable to access the website or have any queries about the contents of the policies, you should contact the Human Resources via email at hr@pkc.gov.uk